- Garden / Landscaping / Patio — 231

 Getting a loan is another quick way to raise funds for your home improvement project.
-Unfortunately, these days, banks are a bit reluctant giving out loans for that purpose.
+Unfortunately, these days, banks are a bit reluctant to give out loans for that purpose.
 Additionally, the process can be rather demanding and tedious, but once you can scale through, you will have the money you need to repair your home.
 A better alternative is to consider a bridging loan.
 A is especially useful if you as expecting some money in the future but need ready cash now.
 With this type of loan system, you can fund your home repairs and payback when the money you are expecting arrives.

-If you have value tied up in your home, you may want to consider raising money with that value in form of equity release.
+If you have value tied up in your home, you may want to consider raising money with that value in the form of equity release.
 With this type of loan system, you don’t pay anything until the property is sold, then you have to pay up the loan and interest altogether from the proceeds of the sales.
-Equity release has its disadvantages, one of which is that it can reduce future inheritance of your heirs or affect their eligibility for benefits.
+Equity release has its disadvantages, one of which is that it can reduce the future inheritance of your heirs or affect their eligibility for benefits.